 12. Always Be My Maybe (2019 - A.Wong / R.Park dir.
 N.Khan)

 13. Ping Pong Playa

 Other Favorites ***:

-The Terminator, Alien, Aliens, Casino, The Godfather Trilogy, Pee Wee's Big Adventure, Do The Right Thing, Escape From Alcatraz, The Twilight Zone: The Movie, Tales From The Crypt Presents: Demon Knight, Fast Times, Pulp Fiction, Die Hard, Die Hard With A Vengeance, Ghostbusters ('84), Monster House, Spaceballs, Beetlejuice, Employee Of The Month, The Usual Suspects, Wreck-It Ralph
+The Terminator, Alien, Aliens, Casino, The Godfather Trilogy, Pee Wee's Big Adventure, The Maze Runner Trilogy, Escape From Alcatraz, Fast Times, Die Hard, Die Hard With A Vengeance, Ghostbusters ('84), Monster House, Spaceballs, Employee Of The Month, The Usual Suspects, Wreck-It Ralph

 REVIEWS AND THOUGHTS

 Preach on, Randall Park.
 Preach on.
 Randall Park's "Shortcomings" is a must-see (whenever or where ever available).
 It has that "Always Be My Maybe" vibe or atmosphere - but a different slice of life story.

 Asian-American characters have every right to be flawed, ordinary and even mediocre.
 We are no longer the "model minority" stereotype (better yet, we never were) or whatever "we have to be this way" stereotype society or Non-Asians view us.

 Human beings are flawed in nature.
 Talent-wise, Asians might be God-like haha.
 But in every other aspects (emotionally, intellectually or personality-wise) , we are just as flawed or more flawed.
 As they say - "To Err Is Human".
 The iconic Asian-American film - Justin Lin's